lyraproj/lyra/docs/workflow-semantics.md

 ===
 This document describes the generic semantics of a workflow in a language neutral way.
 See [Puppet Workflow DSL](workflow-puppet-dsl.md) and [YAML Workflow](workflow-yaml.md) for language specific declarations.

 A Workflow consists of a set of activities that are either declarative or imperative in nature.
-A `resource` of a certain type, that maps a desired state to to a handler for that state, is an example of a declarative activity, whereas a `stateless` activity with a code block, is an example of an imperative activity.
+A `resource` of a certain type, that maps a desired state to to a handler for that state, is an example of a declarative activity, whereas an `action` activity with a code block, is an example of an imperative activity.

 A workflow, being an activity in its own right, may be used as an activity in another workflow.